 Step 5: Input the Netsuite credentials in Jirav

 Navigate to the "Actuals" section of Jirav and click on the "Connect" box next to the Netsuite logo.

 This will open a dialogue box for the Netsuite credentials you created during steps 1-4 above.
-Enter in the Account ID, Token, and Secret for Jirav to connect to your Netsuite instance.
+Enter in the Account ID, Token, Secret, Consumer Key, and Consumer Secret for Jirav to connect to your Netsuite instance.